TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

       }
    }

-And the ViewHelper is called in template like:
+This is how the ViewHelper is called used in the template:

 .. code-block:: html